8:15 AM - 9:15 AM

 - Plus 5 Push: Helping Students Cross the FAFSA Finish Line Through Data Visualization, Partnerships, and Goal Setting

-Participants will learn about Washington State’s efforts to increase financial aid completion through goal setting, data visualization, and partnerships.
+The Plus 5 Push is an initiative in Washington State encouraging 12th Year Campaign sites to increate their financial aid completion by at least five percent every year.
+Come learn about efforts to increase financial aid completion through goal setting, data visualization, and partnerships.
 Join us as we discuss and share best practices for increasing your capacity through partnership and data.
 Participants will leave this discussion with replicable skills and materials they can apply to their own work in serving students.

 Presenter: Christina Winstead, Program Associate for Outreach, Washington Student Achievement Council

 - Sticker Price vs Net Price - Know the Difference!

 The cost of college is an incredibly important decision factor for many families when determining which schools to consider.
 Why then is it so hard to determine how much a college will actually cost?
 A school’s sticker price is the easiest way to compare cost but it is also the most inaccurate.
 In this presentation, you will learn the critical difference between sticker price and net price, how to quickly estimate net price, and how you can help families save time and money, making you a better advisor.

 Presenter: Chris Paasch, Director of College Enrollment Data, College Raptor

 - Using Scholarships and Afterschool Programming to Promote College Affordability